Private Law and Building Safety (Hart Studies in Private Law)

 Contents

-4. Regulation and Private Law in Promoting Building Safety: The Case of Singapore, Edward SW Ti (Singapore Management University)
+4. The Role of Private Law in Promoting Building Safety: The Case of Singapore, Edward SW Ti (Singapore Management University)

 6. Defective Premises and Economic Loss: A Problem Best Left to Legislation?
 Donal Nolan (University of Oxford, UK)